serengil/chefboost/README.md

 # Documentation

 You can find detailed documentations about these core algorithms [here](https://sefiks.com/tag/decision-tree/).
+Besides, this YouTube [playlist](https://www.youtube.com/playlist?list=PLsS_1RYmYQQHp_xZObt76dpacY543GrJD) guides you how to use Chefboost step by step.

 # Licence